-- Magento - an increasingly popular open source shopping cart system that was bought by eBay in 2011.
-It has very extensive generic e-commerce functionality.
-Out of the box, the platform has limited support for subscription billing.
-Some 3rd-party providers sell extensions offering extra subscription functionality.
+- Magento – an open source shopping cart system with very extensive and flexible generic e-commerce functionality.
+Out of the box, the platform has limited support for subscription billing but some 3rd-party providers sell extensions offering extra subscription functionality.

 - Bespoke website – you may want to have a subscription commerce website built from scratch using a technology such as Ruby on Rails or PHP.
 If taking this route, integrating with a dedicated recurring billing management system may be a good choice as it will do a lot of the subscription management legwork that would otherwise require extensive custom development work.